 Travellers aged between 80 and 89 years old can acquire this cover but there is a $2000 excess.
 This policy is available for single, duo and family travellers.

 How to make a Fast Cover Comprehensive claim

 Claims should be reported as soon as possible.
 You can start the claim process online, via email or over the phone.

 - Online. fastcover.com.au/claims

 You are required to provide any information that is pertinent to the claim such as police reports, medical reports, valuations and proof of ownership.
 You must co-operate with Fast Cover and provide any additional documents or information requested.

 Your personal effects and luggage are subject to depreciation as determined by the insurer.
 You must never admit liability or fault with any claim.
 All claims are paid in Australian dollars

-Claims should be submitted in writing, within 30 days of your return to Australia.
+Claims should be submitted, within 30 days of your return to Australia.
 You can contact the Fast Cover claims department if you have any questions on how to go about the claims process.